jteerice/jteerice.github.io/_posts/2023-02-28-pwnable_kr-input2.md

 	printf("Stage 2 clear!\n");
 ```
 This code block is pretty straightforward.
 A ```char``` array containing 4 bytes is initialized on the stack followed by a ```read``` function call.
 The ```read``` function reads 4 bytes from file descriptor 0 (stdin) into the ```char``` array.
 Then ```memcmp``` is called which compares 4 bytes in the ```char``` array with the bytes indicated.
 If it does not match, the program exits.
 The same process is repeated, but instead of file descriptor 0, ```read``` is called using file descriptor 2 (stderr).

+To accomplish this, we can utilize pipes.

+##### Pipes
+Pipes are a mechanism for interprocess communication.
+When you use the ```|``` symbol in a shell, you are creating a pipe from the preceding process to the following process.
+More information on creating pipes in the C language can be found [here](https://tldp.org/LDP/lpg/node11.html).